bsolomon1124/misc/terminalhelp.md

 ```

 ## `cp`
 The first argument is the file to copy.
-The second is its destination, which may be either a file (essentially copy + rename) or a directory.
+The second is its destination, which may be **either a file (essentially copy + rename) or a directory**.

 ```bash
 Bradleys-MacBook-Pro:~ brad$ cp